-Former AP CM YSR’s brother Y S Vivekananda Reddy dies of heart attack
+Former AP CM YSR’s brother Y S Vivekananda Reddy found dead

-Hyderabad, Mar 15: Y S Vivekananda Reddy, 68, younger brother of former Andhra Pradesh Chief Minister late Y S Rajashekara Reddy died of heart attack early Friday morning at his home in Pulivendula in Kadapa district.
+Hyderabad, Mar 15: Y S Vivekananda Reddy, 68, younger brother of former Andhra Pradesh Chief Minister late Y S Rajashekara Reddy was found dead on early Friday morning at his home in Pulivendula in Kadapa district.

-Vivekananda Reddy's personal assistant M V Krishna Reddy has lodged a complaint with Pulivendula police expressing doubts over the nature of the death as blood clots were found in the bedroom and the bathroom
+Vivekananda Reddy's personal assistant M V Krishna Reddy has lodged a complaint with Pulivendula police expressing doubts over the nature of the death as blood clots were found in the bedroom and the bathroom.

+A case under unnatural death was registered and the body moved to the Pulivendula government hospital for postmortem, a local police inspector said.

+On hearing the nes of his death, YSR Congress president Y S Jaganmohan Reddy and his mother Vijayamma rushed to Pulivendula from Hyderabad.

 Vivekananda was twice elected as MLA from Pulivendula in 1989 and 1994.